^

 • diabetes, atherosclerosis, obesity;

-• decreased function of thyroid, endemic goiter;
+• decreased thyroid function, endemic goiter;

-• convulsions of the lower limbs;
+• cramps in the lower limbs;

 • cataracts, myopia, glaucoma;